 I want to be remembered as a person who wasn’t afraid to start things.

 I left New York to fulfill the dream of seeing the world through my own eyes.
-I wanted to be happy and live life under my own terms.
+I wanted to be happy and live life on my own terms.

 So, here I am in Chiang Mai, three years after I left.
 I consider myself a happier, healthier, wiser, and more relaxed person than I was before.
 I have thousands of stories and experiences that have made me laugh, cry, fear for my life, and grow as a person – all of them set in some of the most fascinating places on earth.